 John Knox is an autism practitioner with Scottish Autism.
 He has run a music group in the Lothian service for 10 years and is also the placement supervisor for Music Therapy students from Queen Margaret University.
 John uses the creative arts, in particular music as a means of communication.
 John as nominated as an Autism Champion by one of his colleagues at Scottish Autism.

-Susan Bird is the Diversity Champion at the University of Edinburgh Careers Service and the Service representative on the Student Disability Committee and Mental Health Sub-group.
+Susan Bird was the Diversity Champion at the University of Edinburgh Careers Service and the Service representative on the Student Disability Committee and Mental Health Sub-group.
 She was nominated as an Autism Champion by someone she worked in partnership with to support a young graduate who was still unsure of his career direction.

 Catriona McRoberts is voluntary CEO for REACH South Lanarkshire Autism.
 The charity was established in March 2012 to bridge the gap of inequalities in services and support for children and young people post diagnosed or awaiting referral for diagnosis of an Autism Spectrum Disorder.
 Catriona was nominated as an Autism Champion by one of the many service users of REACH Autism.

 Indie Flynn currently works as a Personal Assistant for young people with autism and provide animation and art workshops through her small company, Square Peg.
 Square Peg is a small autism friendly organisation offering support and creative outlets for young people ages 3-21 with autism.
 Indie was nominated as an Autism Champion by the parent of one of the young people she assists.

 June Hepburn is a full-time civilian office manager working for Police Scotland.
 She was nominated as an Autism Champion by a former colleague in recognition of her efforts.